 Nurses are in high demand in Ohio and other Midwestern states.
 The nursing field is very diverse and so is its pay scale.
 Entry-level positions for graduates who have just left school can make around $43,000 per year to start.
 After a year or two, their earning potential will increase and they may see a gradual jump in pay.
 If they return to school and complete the next higher degree program, they may be able to boost their earning potential to as high as $65,000 or more per year.

 Nurses who have worked in the field for many years and have kept up on the newest techniques and information offered through updated courses can expect to earn even more on average per year.
 Their earning potential can increase to almost $100,000 if they continue to pursue their goals.
 Explore new class options or enroll in a certification program.
-To keep their nursing license in good standing, they must complete so many continuous hours of education each year.
+To keep their nursing license in good standing, they must complete so many continuous hours of continuing education each year.
 Choose classes you are truly interested in to get the most advantage.

 Nurses who choose a specialization can dramatically increase their earning potential.
 Trauma and surgical nurses have specialized training that provides them with additional skills that other nurses don’t have.
 They are required to work in highly stressful environments under extreme pressure.
 Their earning potential is higher than most simply because of the demands of their position.